Dr Farzad Hayati

 Biography

-Mr Hayati, after finishing his higher national diploma in mathematics and physics, started working at an engineering consultancy company as embedded circuit designer and programmer.
+Farzad, after finishing his higher national diploma in mathematics and physics in 2000, started working at an engineering consultancy company as embedded circuit designer and programmer for 6 years before continuing his academic studies.
 In 2007 he finished his further education at Abacus College, Oxford, with distinctions and continued his higher education at the University of Birmingham.

-He then, after graduation in Electronic Engineering with first class honours degree in 2010, joined the Emerging Device Technology (EDT) Group in the Electronic, Electrical and Computer Engineering school of The University of Birmingham to obtain his PhD.
-In 2014, he joined Assessing the Underworld (ATU) project as Research Fellow.
+He then, after graduation in Electronic Engineering with first class honours degree in 2010, joined the Emerging Device Technology (EDT) Group in the Electronic, Electrical and Computer Engineering school of the University of Birmingham to obtain his PhD.
+In 2014, he joined the Sonar and Acoustic Research Group at the University of Birmingham as the lead Research Fellow where he developed several novel field instruments for remote sensing using non-contact electrical resistivity techniques.

 Research